 It is considered essential that part of the learning process is through public performance.
 The youth theatre productions are challenging for the cast, as they create theatre that is of a high standard and exciting for the audience members.
 Some of the productions are experimental, and will include circus skills, puppetry, dance and mime.
 Extra rehearsals are necessary when working on productions and it is essential that anyone taking part is dedicated to the production and makes the effort to be at all rehearsals.
 The members of the youth theatre are able to be involved in all aspects of the productions, including learning sound, lighting, set design, costume design and stage management to showcase the skills they have learnt.
 The older ones are encouraged to progress by helping backstage with the adult productions throughout the year, and there are opportunities to audition for parts in the main theatre shows when youngsters are required.

 The classes are run by adult members of the theatre.
-If you’re aged between 8 and 18 and are interested in learning more about what we do, come along to one of our fortnightly Saturday coffee mornings for a chat, just drop in on a Saturday morning or contact us.
+If you’re aged between 8 and 18 and are interested in learning more about what we do, drop in on one of our weekly Saturday coffee mornings for a chat or contact us.
 We’d love to see you!

 |Anyone who would like to join the youth theatre should contact the Youth Theatre Co-ordinator, Mish Whitmore, on 07941 101339 or email firstname.lastname@example.org.|